ride-sd/slacktivist/public/initiatives/make-the-215-faster.md

 The 215 rapid bus between SDSU and downtown is one of the highest ridership lines.
 But because of insufficient infrastructure the buses are always delayed and subject to traffic.

-Lets tell city council and MTS to do somthing about it!
+Lets tell city council and MTS to do something about it!

 # Content